DouglasUrner/GDP1/units/2/the-counter-pattern/index.md

 Submit a PDF document in which you:

-* Explain the **Counter Pattern** in your own words, using examples from your project.
+* Explain the **Counter Pattern** in your own words:
+  - What problem does the counter pattern solve?
+  - How does the counter pattern work?
+  - Where can we see the counter pattern in your project?
 * Include a link to your project on Game Lab.